 You might have burnout.

-And it’s very common for high-achieving women.
+And it’s very common for lawyers and other high-achieving women.
 It seems the smarter and more capable we are, the more we agree to take on, and the harder we try to keep it all together.

 Burnout tends to sneak up on us when we think we don’t have time for self-care

 You’re good at your job.
 So good, that very little can stop you from being a hard-working, high-performing professional.
 You’ve worked hard to get this far.

 But, sometimes you put your self-care on the back burner.
 Maybe it is during THAT time of the month.
 Maybe it is when your in-laws come into town.
 Maybe it is when suddenly you are “too busy” to work out.
 Maybe you have felt out of whack for a while.